casassg/sonome/README.md

 # Sonome
-Random melody generation from a text or from Twitter users
+Random melody generation from a text or from Twitter users.
+Developed as an assigment for CSCI 5839 at CU Boulder.
+It may be unstable, please fill issues if you find any errors :)

 ## Set up
 Requirements: python, virtualenv, [fluidsynth](http://www.fluidsynth.org/)